ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 #### Unbundle all the things?

 Everybody is saying to not bundle things, minify things, concatenate things, ... when moving to HTTP/2.

 Tools like Browserify, Webpack, etc. would all become obsolete.
 But why?
 We need to question this and see if this is actually the truth.

-But first: The best request is a request not being made.
+#### The best request is a request not being made

 In HTTP version 1.1 we need to do as few requests possible.
 Pages like Giphy have 40 TCP connection at a single time!

-HTTP/2 was made to prevent the bad parts of HTTP/1.1 HTTP/2 allows a connection to stay open and transfer multiple things over the same connection.
+HTTP/2 was made to prevent the bad parts of HTTP/1.1

+HTTP/2 allows a connection to stay open and transfer multiple things over the same connection.
 No need for handshakes for each file that needs to be transferred from the server to the client.

+#### Rule of thumb

-Rule of thumb: a slow website on HTTP1.1 will still be a slow website on HTTP/2.
+A slow website on HTTP/1.1 will still be a slow website on HTTP/2.
 You need to perform optimisations no matter what.

-Most important part: DO NOT BLOCK THE RENDER PATH.
+Most important part: **do not block the render path**.

-Only serve what you really made.
+Only serve what you really need.
-Again, the best request is a request not being made.
+Again, **the best request is a request not being made**.

+#### So, unbundle all the things?

 So in some way, yes unbundle all the things.
-Because you don't want to transfer bytes you don't need.
-But there is something more to it.
+Because you don't want to transfer bytes you don't need, but there is something more to it.

-Article about packaging: engineering.khanacademy.org/posts/js-packaging-http2.htm Good article to read!
+This article about packaging will get you on the way: [engineering.khanacademy.org/posts/js-packaging-http2.htm](http://engineering.khanacademy.org/posts/js-packaging-http2.htm).

 Create a lot of modules to update as flexible as possible and as small as possible.
 When using ES6 we can also use Treeshaking.

 * Create independent, excheangable components
 * Create small, detachable bundles
 * Think about long lastig applications and frequently of change